Frijol/climate-change/GLOSSARY.md

 ## F-T
 see Fischer-Tropsch process

+## fuel cell
+a battery wherein you "recharge" by pumping in new chemicals.
+E.g. a hydrogen fuel cell requires new hydrogen + air [Muller, 177][Muller]

 ## gas flaring
 when oil is extracted, natural gas builds up.
 "Flaring" this gas is setting it on fire (instead of capturing it for sale).